aatmmr/piranha-core-mysql/README.md

 Now that the project is setup we can continue to use MySQL.

-> Note: **Do not** call `dontnet run` yet.
+    **Note:** **Do not** call `dontnet run` yet.

 ### EF Core with MySQL

-MySQL is not supported by default by EF Core but there are mainly two Nuget packages out there witch extend EF Core to be able to talk to a MySQL database:
+MySQL is not supported by default by EF Core but there are mainly two Nuget packages out there which extend EF Core to be able to talk to a MySQL database:

 1. Pomelo.EntityFrameworkCore.MySql
 2. MySql.Data.EntityFrameworkCore